Apply now to join the Middle East Studies Program and the Ali Vural Ak Center for Global Islamic Studies at George Mason University in Fall 2021!

 The study of Islam’s diverse communities, rich history, and rapidly changing political realities is also approached from a global perspective in this program to offer students a broader understanding of the Muslim experience outside of any particular regional framework.
 While topics in Islamic Studies occasionally intersect with those of the Middle East, the degree’s curriculum incorporates subjects well beyond the limits of these borders to reflect the vast intellectual interests that define Islamic Studies today.
 Our faculty’s expertise in Islamic history, political Islam, and different religious trends will allow students to pursue a more nuanced study of Islam around the world while attaining the necessary skills to compete in today’s job market after graduation.

-The early application deadline is 15 February 2020 for admission in Fall 2020.
 For more details on the degree curriculum and application requirements, click here.

 Director, Middle East and Islamic Studies Program